Interview Questions and Interview Tips for Aged Care Jobs

 Aged Care Job Interview Questions

 So, have you finished your aged care training?
-If you have not, learn how you can get your Certificate III in Aged Care training here (click the link and request a free info pack for more information).
+If you haven’t, learn how you can get your Certificate III in Aged Care training here (click the link and request a free info pack for more information).
 If you have finished your training, congratulations!
 It’s time to put your hard work and training to good use and get an aged care job.

 Interviewing for any job can be daunting.
 We’ve compiled a list of sample aged care interview questions that will help you prepare for that all-important meeting with your potential employer.
 The questions are broken down into 2 sections: